vuldb/cyber_threat_intelligence/GandCrab/README.md

 * US
 * ES
-* CA
+* FR
 * ...

-There are 15 more country items available.
+There are 5 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise